 - Wear a life jacket.

-No matter what activity you have planned on the water, always remember to wear a life jacket every time you are on the water.
+No matter what activity you have planned, everyone should always wear a life jacket every time you are on the water.
 Accidents on the water can happen much too fast to reach and put on a stowed life jacket.

 - Make sure your life jacket is U.S. Coast Guard approved, appropriate for your water activity and fits properly.